Workout

 Pull Day

-- Calf Raises — Slotted between sets during rest.
+- Calf Raises — Slotted between sets during rest (optional).

 - Optional: a bit of side delt work.